zelaznik/cosmo_connect/README.md

   FOR EACH ROW EXECUTE PROCEDURE _trg_aft_ins_users();
 ```

 Every time a new user is created, a set of blank essay responses are automatically populated.
 A corresponding trigger exists.
 Whenever the admins of the site create a new essay category, a trigger is called to create a blank record for each existing user.
+Other triggers exists, such as those that create a set of sexual preferences with each new user, all set to False.
+More about that in the next section.

 #### Scalable Gender Identities and Preferences
 This past year, the real OkCupid rolled [new choices for gender identities and sexual preferences](http://www.huffingtonpost.com/2014/11/17/okcupid-new-gender-options_n_6172434.html) that extended far beyond the traditional binary male/female.
 From a data architect's perspective, this is a nightmare if you add a new field for each gender to click Yes/No for interested or not.
 In Cosmo-Connect, the structure is normalized so this isn't a problem.
 A user chooses one gender choice from a list, and then clicks yes on one or multiple genders they're interested in.